 Model Building With Poster Board and Craft Paper

-Would you like to experience a new hobby challenge?
+Would you like a fresh, new hobby challenge?

-What is the new challenge which I am presenting to you?
+What is the extra challenge I'm suggesting to you?
 Consider building an architectural model of a futuristic house, a fantasy structure, a duplicate of your childhood home, or a model of your current house or dream home.

-Why not build a model of your dream home according to your plans to help you see what you have visualized?
+Why not begin a model of your dream home according to your plans to help you see what you have envisioned?
 Nowadays, computer programs can do this for you.
-However, the physical model helps you to see “the walk through” more realistically.
+However, the physical model helps you to look at “the walk through” more realistic.

 Model Building Materials and Tools

 The least expensive method is to use poster board and craft paper.
 The poster board will seem flexible and weak, however, glue the pieces into place to strengthen the structure.

 Locate craft paper which has designs of roofing, assorted bricks and stones, wood strips, and other textures to use on, around or about the structure.

 Toothpicks, ice cream or other assorted food sticks, and timber wood dowels, plastic eating utensils will offer support.

 A pair of scissors, a craft knife, a scalpel or a sharp blade, a metal ruler, paste or glue, cutting mat, and pencil and paint will be the minimum tools required.
 If you wish, invest in an architectural scale to help calculate model scale and dimensions.